Poppy-Grace Stickler: Early life

-Junior
+Junior gymnastics career

-2017–18
+Espoir: 2017–19

 Stickler competed at her first Welsh Championships in 2017.
 She placed fourth in the espoir division.
 In 2018 Stickler competed at her first British Championships where she placed eleventh in the espoir division.
 Additionally she won bronze on balance beam behind Alia Leat and Mali Morgan.
 Stickler made her international debut for Wales at the 2018 Africa Safari International where she helped Wales finish second as a team.
 Individually she finished seventh in the all-around, fourth on vault, and fifth on floor exercise.
 She ended the year competing at the British Team Championships where she helped Club Cymru Caerdydd finish first as team and individually Stickler finished third in the all-around.

-2019

-Stickler competed at the Welsh and British Championships early in the year.
+Stickler competed at the Welsh and British Championships early in 2019.
 In April she competed at the Pre-Olympic Youth Cup where she placed first in the all-around in the 2006 division.
 At the British Team Championships Stickler finished third in the all-around.
 In September Stickler competed at the Northern European Championships.
 While there she helped Wales finish first as a team.
 Individually she won silver in the all-around behind fellow Welsh gymnast Emily Thomas.
 Additionally she finished seventh on balance beam and fifth on floor exercise.
 Stickler ended the year competing at the Olympic Hopes Cup.
 While there she helped Wales finish second as a team behind China.
 Individually she won bronze on vault and floor exercise.